Which NASDAQ tech stocks gained the most last week? We run through the five biggest gainers in this article.

-Data for 5 Top NASDAQ Tech Stocks articles is retrieved each Friday at 12:00 p.m.
-EST using TradingView’s stock screener.
+Data for the 5 Top NASDAQ Tech Stocks articles is retrieved each Friday at 12:00 p.m.
+EDT using TradingView’s stock screener.
 Only companies with a market capitalization of less than $500 million prior to the week’s gains are included.
-All companies in the technology sector are considered.
+Companies within the technology sector are considered.

 Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.